quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

   * SunRain Theme changes a default Plone look using tableless layout.

-  * SunRain theme has 'subscribe' viewlet integrated, that adds two actions 'Send this' and 'RSS.
+  * SunRain theme has 'subscribe' viewlet integrated, that adds two actions 'Send this' and 'RSS'.

   * SunRain theme has Quills Plone product integrated.
 Blog view and blogs listing view were changed.